-Sergey Khachatryan was born in 1985 in Yerevan, Armenia.
-In December 2000 he won First Prize in the VIII International Jean Sibelius competition in Helsinki, becoming the youngest ever winner in the history of the competition.
-In 2005 he claimed the First Prize at the Queen Elizabeth Competition in Brussels.
+Born in Yerevan, Armenia, Sergey Khachatryan won First Prize in the VIII International Jean Sibelius competition in Helsinki in 2000, becoming the youngest ever winner in the history of the competition.
+In 2005 he claimed the First Prize at the Queen Elisabeth Competition in Brussels.

 Sergey has performed with orchestras such as the Berliner Philharmoniker, Royal Concertgebouw Orchestra, Orchestre National de France, Orchestre de Paris, London Symphony, London Philharmonic, Philharmonia Orchestra, NHK Symphony, Munich Philharmonic and the Tonhalle Orchestra in Zurich.

 In the US, Sergey has appeared with the Cleveland Orchestra, New York Philharmonic, Boston Symphony, Philadelphia Orchestra, National Symphony Orchestra (Washington), San Francisco Symphony and Los Angeles Philharmonic.
 He has also performed at the Ravinia, Blossom and Mostly Mozart Festivals.